joeyorofino/bf528test/_guides/nextflow_features.md

 ```

 This will instruct nextflow to use the pre-defined options in the `conda` and `cluster`
 profiles.
-These profiles specify a number of important options for how to use `conda`
+These profiles specify a number of important options for nextlow to use
-and how to submit jobs to the SCC.
+conda and submit jobs appropriately to the SCC.

-You can see the options defined in each profile by looking at the `nextflow.config` file.
+You can see the options defined in each profile by looking at the `nextflow.config`
+file.

 ### Nextflow Labels